How to mix patterns in a room: an interior design masterclass

 'I organised to have panelling put around the room and then wallpapered above it, in Ottoman Blue wallpaper.
 For me, this created a really strong effect and gave the room atmosphere and texture.

-'I didn’t really need to add any other colours, but I added a pink chair as a highlight just to bring in a little more interest and a small amount of contrasting color and warmth, (any more would have detracted from the main space).
+'I didn’t really need to add any other colors, but I added a pink chair as a highlight just to bring in a little more interest and a small amount of contrasting color and warmth, (any more would have detracted from the main space).

 'I then added an eye-catching rug from OKA to add even more warmth.
 This then became the showstopper pattern in this room scheme.